eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

         };
     };

-A subset of the OMG Interface Definition Language (IDL) is used as DDS data definition language.
+The OMG Interface Definition Language (IDL) subset uses a DDS data definition language.
 In our simple example, the HelloWorld data model is made of one module ``HelloWorldData``.
-A module can be seen as namespace where data with interrelated semantic is represented together in the same logical set.
+A module can be seen as a namespace where data with interrelated semantics is represented together in the same logical set.

 The struct Msg is the actual data structure that shapes the data used to build the Topics.
-As already mentioned, a topic is basically an association between a data type and a string name.
-The topic name is not defined in the IDL file, but it is defined by the application business logic, at runtime.
+As already mentioned, a topic is an association between a data type and a string name.
+The topic name is not defined in the IDL file but is defined by the application business logic at runtime.

 In our case, the data type ``Msg`` contains two fields: ``userID`` and ``message`` payload.
-The ``userID`` is used as a unique identification of each message instance.
+The ``userID`` is used to identify each message instance uniquely.
 This is done using the ``@key`` annotation.

-The Cyclone DDS CXX IDL compiler translates the module name into namespaces and structure name into classes.
+The Cyclone DDS CXX IDL compiler translates the module names into namespaces and structure name into classes.

 It also generates code for public accessor functions for all fields